Orchid Nutrient Deficiency: Symptoms & Solutions (Picture Guide)

 rePotme Orchid food

-rePotme Orchid Food - FEED ME!
+rePotme Orchid Food - Feed ME!
 MSU Orchid Fertilizer - RO/Rain/Tap Water (8 oz)

 Potassium Deficiency